An escape room is a team game that involves exploring a room and solving the puzzles you find there in order to get out.

 During the last week both my parents and my siblings attempted my magical steampunk game, MADAM ALCHEMIST, and each session was filmed.
 If you’d like a better idea of how escape rooms work, I recommend watching the first and second videos.
 If you just like watching people alternatively swear and cheer, the third video is pretty much just that.

-The first video includes an opening spiel by yours truly, and a few minutes of play by my parents.
+The first video has a few minutes of play by my parents in their living room.

 There is some mild swearing.